-All firms desiring to provide investment recommendations to or conduct transactions with the City must complete and execute a Policy Certification (Appendix A) before any transaction.
+All firms desiring to transact investment transactions with the City must complete the City's internal questionnaire and execute a Policy Certification (Appendix A) before any transaction.
 A current audited financial statement is required to be on file for each firm.
 Should the City contract with an external investment advisor to execute the City's investment strategy, including the negotiation and execution of investment transactions, the advisor shall be responsible for conducting appropriate due diligence and providing a list of its approved broker/dealers not less than annually.
 In addition, a managing officer of the investment advisory firm shall sign the City's written certification, which shall be included as part of the investment advisory contract.